caseyg/awesome/TOPICS.md

 *   [dropzone/dropzone](https://github.com/dropzone/dropzone) - Dropzone is an easy to use drag'n'drop library.
 It supports image previews and shows nice progress bars.

-## node-module

-*   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-Generation full text search library for Browser and Node.js

 ## nodejs

-*   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-Generation full text search library for Browser and Node.js
+*   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-Generation full-text search library for Browser and Node.js

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.